pskl/pskl.github.io/_posts/2015-07-01-ubuntu-vps.markdown

 Congratulations :dart:, that was it !
 Now if you need to have a development server alongside your production server you can just clone the whole droplet by making a snapshot of your system in the Digital Ocean panel and then create a new droplet using said snapshot.

+One thing I realized after spending some time setting this up manually is that you can also use automation tools like [Ansible][ansible] or [Chef][chef].

 Article heavily inspired by [a tutorial from Digital Ocean][do-tutorial]

 [jekyll]:      http://jekyllrb.com